LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 #### Checkbox not keyboard accessible

-The final form field on the page is the confirmation checkbox, which is a required field, it is not possible to check the field using a keyboard, which fails 2.1.1 Keyboard (A). inspecting the code, the problem is quite clear, the dev for this site recreated the wheel and did so badly, as they have created. acheckbox from a `<span>` element and not implemented the correct events.
+The final form field on the page is the confirmation checkbox, which is a required field, it is not possible to check the field using a keyboard, which fails 2.1.1 Keyboard (A).
+Inspecting the code, the problem is quite clear, the dev for this site recreated the wheel and did so badly, as they have created. a checkbox from a `<span>` element and not implemented the correct events.

 ##### How to find